holos-run/holos-kuadrant-example/README.md

 EOF
 ```

+### Define a Holos Component

-Create a Holos component to manage the resources you'd like to manage:
+Define a Holos component to manage the resources as you like.

 ```bash
 mkdir -p components/auth-policy